How to Avoid U.S. Tax Penalties while Living Overseas

 At a glance

-What expats need to know to avoid up to $50,000 or more in IRS tax penalties
+Four things you should know to avoid up to $50,000 or more in IRS tax penalties (and a revoked passport)

 Living abroad comes with all sorts of unexpected expenses.
 You may have prepared for extra medical coverage or currency exchange rates, but what about your U.S. taxes?
 U.S. tax penalties can have a high price tag for expats, and it can be easy to rack up fines and IRS penalties if you’re unaware all your tax filing requirements while living abroad.